The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

-Chemical physics relies strongly on QIT as versatile investigation tools.
+Nonlinear harmonics is the outcome of nonlinear fields in the trap, leading to the occurrence of the nonlinear resonance effect \cite{Zhou13}.
+Ion dynamics in presence of a quadrupole field with a weak superimposed octopole component \cite{Suda03} is shown to be characterized by the nonlinear Mathieu equation (NME), and it can be investigated by using the analytical harmonic balance (HB) method \cite{Xio16}.
+Chemical physics relies strongly on QITs as versatile investigation tools.
 ITs are currently used to investigate both external and internal dynamical systems.
-An interesting discussion focused on linear and nonlinear resonances in QITs is carried out in \cite{Sny17a}, with an emphasis on the effect of quadrupole field nonlinearity.
+An interesting discussion focused on linear and nonlinear resonances in QITs is carried out in \cite{Sny16b, Sny17a}, with an emphasis on the effect of quadrupole field nonlinearity.
+Secular frequency scanning is investigated in \cite{Sny16a} for linear traps and different ion species.

-The mass/charge range of a MS that operates either at the boundary of the first stability region of the Mathieu equation or in the resonance ejection mode \cite{Koizu09, Remes15}, is usually limited by the highest RF voltage that can be supplied to the trap electrodes.
+The mass/charge range of a MS that operates either at the boundary of the first stability region of the Mathieu equation or in the resonance ejection mode \cite{Koizu09, Remes15}, is usually limited by the highest RF voltage value that can be supplied to the trap electrodes.
 High voltages are dangerous for miniature instruments as they might induce discharges onto the electrodes which are separated by small distances.
-To overcome this technological challenge an alternative approach to mass range extension has been used, based on a method of scanning the resonance ejection frequency nonlinearly in the form of an inverse Mathieu $q$ scan \cite{Sny17b, Sny17c}.
-The method has been tested experimentally in case of a benchtop LTQ linear ion trap and for the Mini 12 miniature LITMS.
-In both situations, an increase in mass range of up to 3.5 times is reported \cite{Sny17c}.
+To overcome this technological challenge, an alternative approach to mass range extension is used, based on a method of scanning the resonance ejection frequency nonlinearly in the form of an inverse Mathieu $q$ scan \cite{Sny17b, Sny17c}.
+The method is experimentally tested in case of a benchtop LTQ linear ion trap and for the Mini 12 miniature LITMS.
+In both situations an increase in mass range of up to 3.5 times is reported \cite{Sny17c}.
+In addition, an ion trap operated in the ac frequency scan mode can perform any arbitrary mass scan, as well as a sequence of scans, by using single ion injection \cite{Sny17d}.

+A novel method used for mass-selective removal of ions from a Paul trap by parametric excitation is described in Ref. \cite{Schmi20b}, based on applying an oscillating electric quadrupole field at twice the secular frequency, using pairs of opposing electrodes.